Strength Training for Marathon Runners (Expert Tips + Moves)

 Strength training for the marathon should balance out your marathon training program, says Mary Johnson, founder of Lift.
 Run.
 Perform.
 As your run training gets more intense, your lifting should get less intense.
-The strength training for marathon program should include heavy weights and lower reps, lighter weights with higher reps, isometric holds, eccentric moves, and plyometric jumps.
+A strength training for marathon program should include heavy weights and lower reps, lighter weights with higher reps, isometric holds, eccentric moves, and plyometric jumps.
 Read on to learn what strength moves are best for the marathon and how to time your strength training.

+Earlier this spring, I hit a wall.
+I was strength training for the marathon and felt really fatigued.
+I had been lifting after my track sessions, but I just felt so tired.
 It made sense.
 My running volume and intensity had really increased, yet I was still trying to lift the same volume and intensity as I was doing in the base phase.
 It just seemed like too much—and my body wasn’t having enough time to recover.

 Skip Ahead